Skip to main content

 About the NSPIRE-V Inspection Report

 The report presents all NSPIRE standards listed alphabetically.
-Each standard is an individual section.
+Each standard is shown as its own section.

 For each section, the inspector will:

-2. Indicate whether a deficiency is present using the toggle.
-The options are:
+2. Indicate whether a deficiency is present using the toggle

-• Each deficiency can only be recorded against its permitted area (e.g. outside only, unit only, or unit/inside/outside depending on the deficiency).
+(for example: outside only, unit only, or unit/inside/outside depending on the deficiency)

 NSPIRE-V Output Report